Opinion | Joe Biden is clearly failing as an entertainer

 So have we lost anything because of that?
 Are we expecting the right things from the president?

 Consider the claim that Biden is too “scripted” in his public comments.
-The truth is that every president says a lot of scripted things — the White House has an entire speechwriting office where wordsmiths craft not only big speeches but also mundane day-to-day remarks, whether it’s a welcome for the Finnish ambassador or a proclamation acknowledging National Candied Yam Day.
+The truth is that every president says a lot of scripted things — the White House has an entire speechwriting office where wordsmiths craft not only big speeches but also mundane day-to-day remarks, whether they are a welcome for the Finnish ambassador or a proclamation acknowledging National Candied Yam Day.

 Cornyn’s implied complaint is that there’s too much of that and not enough off-the-cuff riffing from Biden.
 But when you say the president is too “scripted,” you’re critiquing how he acts as a performer.
 You’re saying that you’d prefer that performance to be looser, more improvisational, more interestingly unpredictable — more jazz, less classical.